fabwu/dddinaction/README.md

 clutter up my entities with persistence logic but the other options (xml, yml, php) don't provide refactoring or auto-completion.
 - Doctrine doesn't support entities on embeddables so I just use the id as an integer column.
+- The domain events implementation is inspired from [this blogpost](https://beberlei.de/2013/07/24/doctrine_and_domainevents.html).
+I tried to use a more type save approach but it's still ugly due to the php type system.
+You also have to register all domain events handler manually.
+A compiler pass collects all tagged handlers and adds them to the dispatcher.

 I also tried to encapsulate the modules via [composer's path setting](https://getcomposer.org/doc/05-repositories.md#path).
 This was not useful because it provides no encapsulation (e.g. Domain module can access UI module) and slows